 – 3/4″ expansion gap for solid wood flooring

-– check with manufacturers recommendations for the product you are using and add additional gap for larger rooms
+– check with manufacturers recommendations for the product you are using

 For larger rooms or wide spans of flooring, use larger expansion gaps and consider starting the flooring at the center of the room, installing it from the center of the room to the walls.